 Inground swimming pool liners.
 Discount pool liners can be found but vinyl pool liner repair and pool liner wrinkles can cost money in the long run.

 I believe the most important part of the selection process of buying an inground swimming pool vinyl liner is the pool liner manufacturer and contractor who is going to do the vinyl pool liner installation.
 Yes, everything else will blur your mind.
-Let's say you hire a contractor that doesn't know simple pool liner installation instructions or how to how to install a pool liner, then what?
+Let's say you hire a contractor that doesn't know simple pool liner installation instructions or how to install a pool liner?
+Then what?
 You're stuck looking at wrinkles and bumps.
 Ever catch your toe on a seam?
 It doesn't feel very good.
 What if the contractor misses a measurement?
 Say the guy down the street sells a name brand like Doughboy pool liners, installs it, then leaves town in two years.
 What now?

 But the product is only as good as the contractor who installs inground vinyl liners.